Can the IRS Track Cryptocurrency?

 Which crypto exchanges report to the IRS?

-Some cryptocurrency exchanges do not report user transactions to the IRS, including:
+Which crypto exchanges do not report to the IRS?

 When do crypto exchanges report to the IRS?